TRENT-OS/demo_network_filter/README.md

 # Demo Network Filter

-Demo application that showcases a simple application layer network filter that utilizes two Ethernet Ports to filter out incoming messages that are invalid in regards to the demo specific message protocol.
-Valid messages are forwarded to a receiving application connected on the second Ethernet port.
+The demo application showcases a simple application-layer network filter with two Ethernet ports.
+It analyzes messages received on the second Ethernet port and applies a filtering algorithm with regards to the specific binary message protocol.
+Valid messages are forwarded to a receiving application connected to the first Ethernet port.